Home

 Marcellus Martin was born in August 1849 in Preston County, WV, the son of Henry and Keziah (Miner) Martin.

-In 1880, when the federal census was taken, they were residing in the home of Marcellus' widowed mother in or near Independence, Preston County.
-He was employed as a house carpenter.
+In 1880, when the federal census was taken, Marcellus and Addie made their home with his widowed mother in Independence, Preston County, WV.
+He earned a living at that time as a carpenter.

 Nothing further is known.